carlospccarvalho/rest-api-nodejs-express/README.md

 # rest-api-nodejs-express

-Template of a Rest API NodeJs Express
+Template of a Rest API NodeJs Express.
+Example of a CRUD with MongoDB.

 ## Modules